+Donaff Descuirting Benefit Description Treatment therapies (cont.)
+You Pay High Nonintensive-level services that include direct or consultative services when provided by qualified providers, qualified supervising providers, qualified professionals, qualified paraprofessionals or qualified therapists \$20 per office visit - Coverage Provisions: • To be covered, intensive-level services must: Have prior authorization from the Plan be provided by one of these participating providers: qualified provider, qualified supervising provider, qualified professional, qualified paraprofessional or qualified therapist be deemed to be evidence-based and efficacious be part of the member's treatment plan that was subject to prior authorization be provided when the parent or guardian is present the majority of the time • To be covered, nonintensive-level service must: Have prior authorization from the Plan be provided by one of these participating providers: qualified provider, qualified supervising provider, qualified professional, qualified paraprofessional or qualified therapist be deemed to be evidence-based and efficacious - Non-covered services: • Any services that do not have prior authorization from the Plan Custodial or respite care Animal-based therapy, including hippotherapy Auditory integration training Chelation therapy Cranial sacral therapy Hyperbaric oxygen therapy Special diets or supplements Treatment provided by parent(s) or legal guardian(s) • Autism therapy, treatment or services provided to a member who is residing in an residential treatment center, inpatient treatment or day treatment facility • The cost for the facility or location when treatment, therapy or services are provided outside a member's home • Growth hormone therapy (GHT)

 Benefit Description You Pay

 Treatment therapies (cont.)
 High

-Nonintensive-level services that include direct or consultative services when provided by qualified providers, qualified supervising providers, qualified professionals, qualified paraprofessionals or qualified therapists \$20 per office visit

-- Coverage Provisions:

-• To be covered, intensive-level services must:

-Have prior authorization from the Plan

-be provided by one of these participating providers: qualified provider, qualified supervising provider, qualified professional, qualified paraprofessional or qualified therapist

-be deemed to be evidence-based and efficacious

-be part of the member's treatment plan that was subject to prior authorization

-be provided when the parent or guardian is present the majority of the time

-• To be covered, nonintensive-level service must:

-Have prior authorization from the Plan

-be provided by one of these participating providers: qualified provider, qualified supervising provider, qualified professional, qualified paraprofessional or qualified therapist

-be deemed to be evidence-based and efficacious

-- Non-covered services:

-Any services that do not have prior

-authorization from the Plan

-Custodial or respite care

-• Travel time for qualified providers, supervising providers, professionals therapists, or paraprofessionals

-Animal-based therapy, including hippotherapy

-Auditory integration training

-Chelation therapy

-Child care fees

-Cranial sacral therapy

-Hyperbaric oxygen therapy

-• Special diets or supplements

-Treatment provided by parent(s) or legal guardian(s)

-• Autism therapy, treatment or services provided to a member who is residing in an residential treatment center, inpatient treatment or day treatment facility

-Benefit Description You Pay

-Treatment therapies (cont.)
-High

-The cost for the facility or location when treatment, therapy or services are provided outside a member's home Growth hormone therapy (GHT) \$20 per office visit

 Note: Growth hormone is covered under the prescription drug benefit.
-See your pharmacy benefit description.
+See your pharmacy benefit description. \$20 per office visit

 Note: We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other services under You need prior Plan approval for certain services on page 12.
+See Other services under You need prior Plan approval for certain services on page 11.

 Physical and occupational therapies High

 Therapy visits are allowed for a combined 60 visits per condition (physical, occupational, and speech therapy or habilitative services) on an outpatient basis if a significant improvement can be expected within two months for each of the following: 20% coinsurance

-• Qualified Network Physical Therapists
+Qualified Network Physical Therapists

 Network Occupational Therapists

 Network Speech Therapists

+Note: We only cover therapy when a physician: • orders the care

+identifies the specific professional skills the patient requires and the medical necessity for skilled services; and

+• indicates the length of time the services are needed.

 Occupational therapy is limited to services that assist the member to achieve and maintain self care and improved function in activities of daily living.

 Not covered: All charges

-• Maintenance or long-term rehabilitative therapy and any maintenance or therapy program that consists of activities that preserve the patient's present level of function and prevent regression of that function

 Exercise programs

 Massage therapist

 • Behavioral or vocational counseling, including evaluation and treatment and work hardening programs